AbhiramReddyD/100-days-of-code/[2]ProgressLog.md

 **Today's Progress**: Matrices Day 3

-**Thoughts:** Tri-diagonal, square band matrix and toploitz matrix.
+**Thoughts:** Tri-diagonal, square band matrix and Toeplitz  matrix.
 Menu driven code for all operations on a diagonal matrix code in C and C++.

 **Link to work:** [Algorithms and Data Structures in C/C++ Codes](https://github.com/AbhiramReddyD/AlgoDS)